perama-v/perama-v.github.io/docs/cairo/proof_size.md

 toc: false
 ---

-This page outlines the "space-time" constraints prevalent in scaling discussions.
-How are proofs best visualised, and who are the agents that coordinate and create them?

-With Cairo programs and their associated STARK proofs, there are different terminologies, referring to various size- and time-properties.
-The purpose here is to aggregate these factors for quick and easy grokking.
+This page explores proof sizes, how they are important for scaling discussions and how they relate to the proofs produced by Cairo applications.
+This post only explores rollups, where all layer 2 transaction data is available on-chain.

 ## Restating the premise

 Ethereum block size is a fixed resource:
-- Fixed in-protocol
+- Fixed in-protocol.
-- Changed by voting during block production
+- Changed by voting during block production.
-- Large values allow more transactions, but make participation burdensome
+- Large values allow more transactions, but make participation burdensome.
 - Small values reduce throughput, but make participation practical.
 - The social agreement is that an "everyday" computer can participate.

-Throughput can be increased by increasing the information density of within a block.
+Throughput can be increased by increasing the information density within a block.
 A transaction that is highly compressed and represents the final outcome from some off-chain agreement is desirable because it allows other transactions to fit.